Crank mechanism statics - free body diagrams

 On the crank arm there are forces RxA and RyA at pin A equal and opposite to the forces on the connecting rod.
 At pin O there are forces RxO and RyO transmitted through crankshaft pin O. In engineering terms pin O is the crankshaft bearing journal.
 Because there are no other forces on the crank arm, directions of RxO and RyO are opposed to RxA and RyA.

-RxA and RyA both generate a counter-clockwise moment about pin O. For the crank arm to be in static equilibrium a clockwise moment MO must be applied.
+RxA and RyA both generate a counter-clockwise moment about pin O. For the crank arm to be in static equilibrium a clockwise moment MO about pin O must be applied.
+Envisage MO as a clockwise "load torque" applied to pin O providing a reaction moment equal and opposite to the clockwise moment generated about O by RxA and RyA.

 Equilibrium equations and calculations